National AR Points Series:

 The Expert category will have a few decent climbs and descents - time trial bikes are not recommended

 Please only elect to use tri bars on a bike if you are experienced and competent in using them !

-Q) Is there somewehere locally that I can hire a bike?
+Q) Is there somewehere that I can hire a bike or a single kayak?

 A) There are several bike hire providers in the Achill area that are listed on the Achill Tourism website

-If you aim to be competing at the front of the field we suggest you bring your own and ensure it is in good working order
+If you aim to be competing at the front of the Expert or Sport field we suggest you bring your own road bike and single Kayak and make sure they are in good working order